 In addition to his defence practice, he has prosecuted serious crime at the highest level (CPS Category 4) and therefore fully understands the approach taken to any case from both a prosecution and defence perspective.

-Chris has appeared for clients in numerous successful appeals to the Court of Appeal Criminal Division and has acted for and advised clients in Judicial Review and Case Stated applications.
+He has appeared for clients in numerous successful appeals to the Court of Appeal Criminal Division and has acted for and advised clients in Judicial Review and Case Stated applications.
+(See examples of reported cases he has been involved in.)

-Chris is accredited as an advocacy trainer by The Inns of Court College of Advocacy and has lectured on the Bar Professional Training Course to trainee barristers in the fields of Criminal Litigation, Evidence and Sentencing, Advanced Criminal Litigation, Professional Ethics and Advocacy.
-He is a co-author of the Criminal Litigation, Evidence and Sentencing Manual for BPP University Law School.
+Chris is accredited as an advocacy trainer by The Inns of Court College of Advocacy and has lectured extensively to law students and trainee barristers in the fields of Criminal Litigation, Evidence and Sentencing, Professional Ethics and Advocacy.

 Defence-Barrister.co.uk was created to provide clear and helpful information for those facing going to the criminal courts.
 Find more information here on how this website can help you.